 There are fewer, more scalable methods to efficiently personalize B2B purchases than by using Artificial Intelligence.
 Integrating AI into your processes can help achieve customer-centric interactions in three major ways:

 Artificial Intelligence can further be used to personalize customer interactions via intelligent chatbots.
-Not only can these provide around the clock customer service, allowing users to reach out when most convenient for them, but their use of natural language processing make responses human-like whilst addressing the user’s needs.
-With 90% of customers preferring to do business with organisations which are able to answer enquiries immediately and 48% of consumers preferring live chat over any other method of contact, it’s clear to see how this implementation can increase customer-centric processes.
+Not only can these provide around-the-clock customer service, allowing users to reach out when most convenient for them, but their use of natural language processing make responses human-like whilst addressing the user’s needs.
+With 90% of customers preferring to do business with organisations able to answer enquiries immediately and 48% of consumers preferring live chat over any other method of contact, it’s clear to see how this implementation can increase customer-centric processes.